mark-vong/disaster-recovery/LabGuide100.md

 A template that determines the total pre-provisioned bandwidth (ingress plus egress).
 To get a list of available shapes, use the ListShapes operation.
 Example: 100Mbps
 ```

-## Resource Manager
+## Deploying with OCI Resource Manager.

 The following section will show you how to configure resource manager to make the deployment easier.
-Anything that is
-shaded out on the page.
-You will not be able to configure.
+You will not be able to configure anything that is shaded out on the page.

 ### Configuration